spinupwp/wp-cli-up/README.md

     sudo wp up add --allow-root <domain>

+    sudo -u <user> -i wp up add <domain>

-_The command needs to be run as root so the macOS /etc/hosts file can be updated._
+_The command needs to be run as root so the /etc/hosts file can be updated._

 Adding a site will generate a new SSL certificate, create a new Nginx configuration, create a new database and database user, and download and install WordPress.